Beneath the Surface

 Correspondingly, the works inside the Pavilion speak to the artist’s interest in ‘diagrams, X-rays, anatomy manuals, and DIY books – documents that break down these things that I look at, such as bodies and buildings and places, into something really simple.’
 Limescale (2021) resembles a cross-section of a toilet, while works like Slow Siren (2020) and Lingua (2021) evoke ant farms where you can peer in at the stratified soil – or, imagined on a larger scale, they evoke the layer-cake site models of a quarry with their cuboid edges.

 ‘I'm always interested in that idea of a cross-section, that language of an edge or a surface that gives you a different way of visualising the original object,’ Hendry says.
 Translating between flatness and three-dimensions has practical implications for her work, too, during the planning phase.
 ‘For all larger sculptures that I do, I always make a debossed version of the preparatory drawings,’ she explains.
 By indenting the image on paper, the artist brings what could seem remote and theoretical ‘back to touch and the hand again.’
 Using this technique, the limited-edition print Weft (2024) echoes the flowing rhythm of its counterpart, Slackwater, but stands alone as a calligraphic, meditative work – a silly-straw reminder that there are a multitude of ways of getting from A to B. Its colours are inspired by ancient maps featuring sea monsters, the artist explains, where she finds the uses of colour ‘both ancient and really modern’.
-Here, the ming blue of the ducting mimics old, hand-painted waves, while the red, pink and orange capsules representing the boat fenders as seen from above blip and dance into abstraction.
+Here, the colour of the ducting mimics rain-patinated copper roofing or ancient, hand-painted waves, while the red, pink and orange capsules representing the boat fenders as seen from above blip and dance into abstraction.
 Weft is at once ‘the monstrous map and the architectural plan.’

 "the monstrous map and the architectural plan"